Product integral: Type III: Bigeometric integral

-The type III product integral is called the bigeometric integral and is a multiplicative operator.
+The type III product integral is called the bigeometric integral.

-Results

 Basic results

-The following results are for the type II product integral (the geometric integral).
-Other types produce other results.
+For the commutative case, the following results hold for the type II product integral (the geometric integral).

 The geometric integral (type II above) plays a central role in the geometric calculus, which is a multiplicative calculus.
 The inverse of the geometric integral, which is the geometric derivative, denoted $f^*(x)$, is defined using the following relationship:

 Thus, the following can be concluded: